EReL-MIR/EReL-MIR.github.io/index.md

 Submissions of papers must be at least 4 pages and at most 8 pages (including figures, tables, proofs, appendixes, acknowledgments, and any content except references) in length, with unlimited pages for references.
 Submissions of papers must be in English, in PDF format, in the current ACM two-column conference format.
 Suitable LaTeX, Word, and Overleaf templates are available from the [ACM Website](https://www.acm.org/publications/proceedings-template) (use the “sigconf” proceedings template for LaTeX and the Interim Template for Word).

 <!-- All submissions of papers must be original and have not been published or accepted elsewhere or simultaneously submitted to another journal or conference.-->
  The review process of the submitted manuscripts will be done together with our program committee.
 The selection will depend on the technical soundness and relevance of submissions to the community that the workshop is targeting.
-The submission website will be announced soon.
+At least one author of each accepted paper must attend the workshop on-site and present their work.
+Submissions must be anonymous and should be submitted electronically via EasyChair: <https://easychair.org/conferences/?conf=erelmir2025>.

   <span style="color:red"><b>WWW2025 Fast Track</b></span> - <b>Papers rejected and/or withdrawn from WWW 2025 that wish to be submitted to EReL@MIR can use the same submission link.
 These submissions should include the review comments in an appendix.
 Such papers will bypass the peer-review process, with acceptance decisions made directly by the meta-reviewers.</b>

-At least one author of each accepted paper must attend the workshop on-site and present their work.
-Submissions must be anonymous and should be submitted electronically via EasyChair: <https://easychair.org/conferences/?conf=erelmir2025>.

 ## Acceptance and the Best Paper Award